We're updating our terminology in Jira

 Trash for Jira Cloud projects

-Projects along with their issues, components, attachments, and versions will be available in trash for 60 days, after which they will be permanently deleted.
+Projects along with their work items, components, attachments, and versions will be available in trash for 60 days, after which they will be permanently deleted.

-When a project is in trash, its issues won’t appear in basic or advanced search results.
+When a project is in trash, its work items won’t appear in basic or advanced search results.
 You can still access these issues through direct links, but you won’t be able to edit them.

 Jira and site admins can move company-managed and team-managed projects to trash and restore them.
 Project admins can only move team-managed projects to trash.